Types of Poop: Appearance, Color, Size and What’s Considered Healthy

 What is the Best Position For Pooping?

 A squat works best to relax your puborectalis muscle (a U-shaped muscular sling around and behind the rectum) and straighten your colon.
-Since most poopers don’t wanna hover above their toilet bowl, a stool like the TUSHY Ottoman can help put you in a comfortable seated position that creates a laundry chute for your dirty deeds to ease right through.
+Since most poopers don’t wanna hover above their toilet bowl, a stool like the TUSHY Ottoman can help put you in a comfortable seated pooping position that creates a laundry chute for your dirty deeds to ease right through.
 You can also try resting your feet on either side of your bathroom trash can to improvise.

 What Does It Mean If Your Poop Is Really Long?